-In the end; however, the townsite of Ramsey would win out when the railroad men came to survey the area, concluding that it would be cheaper by several million dollars to build to Ramsey instead of climbing the grade to Kunze near the top of the range.
+In the end, however, the townsite of Ramsey would win out when the railroad men came to survey the area, concluding that it would be cheaper by several million dollars to build to Ramsey instead of climbing the grade to Kunze near the top of the range.
 The owners and managers of the Greenwater Death Valley Copper Company agreed, having found in previous mining endeavors, that a townsite beyond the borders of their property was safer and less expensive.
-As to the pending lawsuit, the dispute was resolved in late November, when Jack Salsberry and three partners bought out both the Kunze and Ramsey townsites.
-Once these men concluded that Ramsey was a more desirable place for the city of Greenwater than the wash where Kunze had selected the townsite events happened quickly.
+As to the pending lawsuit, the dispute was resolved in late November when Jack Salsberry and three partners bought out both the Kunze and Ramsey townsites.
+Once these men concluded that Ramsey was a more desirable place for the city of Greenwater than the wash that Kunze had selected the townsite events happened quickly.
 The new owners then offered comparable lots in the new townsite to residents and business owners in Kunze.
 In early December, people began to move, merging the two Greenwaters at the Ramsey site.

 In the end, it is said that the founder, Arthur Kunze left the Greenwater District broke.

-Though the Greenwater District would grow quickly to support some 2,000 people there is little left of the old towns today.
-Surprisingly; however, the best remnants are at the original site of Kunze, which continues to display an old rock dugout, low rock walls, and mining remnants.
+Though the Greenwater District would grow quickly to support some 2,000 people, there is little left of the old towns today.
+Surprisingly, however, the best remnants are at the original site of Kunze, which continues to display an old rock dugout, low rock walls, and mining remnants.